lnxdevsecops/student_web_app/README.md

 * This application is going to connect with mysql database wiht "mysql" hostname and port 3306.
 This application will create a  database automatically in background.

-* Make sure we create a custom bridge network while working on docker and deploy both app container and mysql container in same network
+* Make sure we create a custom bridge network while working on docker and deploy both app container and mysql container in same network.
   "docker network create -d bridge student"